anh/pecancelery/README.rst

 Using pecancelery
 ===================

-To enable ``pecancelery`` for your project you need to add the following lines to the top of your configuration file(s)::
+To enable ``pecancelery`` for your project you need to add the following line to the top of your configuration file(s)::

     import pecancelery